Stefan-Hintz/trafopop/README.md

 different colors or scaling.
 Please switch to your branch.

+The code in this branch is used for the Three Triangel: http://www.trafopop.com/project/led-jacket-david-triangel/

 ---

 Additional required tool for editing, compiling and uploading the code to the Arduino: